-New Hampshire criminal background checks will include a person’s entire criminal history.
+An NH criminal background check will include a person’s entire criminal history.
 However, depending on the use, the report may show all arrests and warrants or only those that led to a conviction.
 In some cases, charges that were dropped will not show up on the report.

 On average 120,889 gun checks annually are being conducted through NICS in California.

 The state requires that many businesses run a full state and federal background check before hiring someone.
 Some examples are banks and credit unions, adoption or foster care agencies, medical and therapy providers, lottery and gaming commissions and all state and government-run organizations such as schools, mental health facilities and adult care organizations.